Lahaul and Spiti district: Physical

-Geologically located in the Himalayas and the Tibetan Plateau, Lahaul and Spiti district is connected to Manali through the Rohtang Pass.
-Lahaul has three valleys, the Chandra valley (locally known as Rangloi valley), the Bhaga valley (locally known as Ghar valley), and the Chandra-Bhaga valley (locally known as Pattan valley, and further on as Chenab valley).
-The confluence of the Chandra and the Bhaga rivers is at Tandi.
+Lahaul (in the west, with Keylong as the main city): Geologically located in the Himalayas and the Tibetan Plateau, Lahaul is connected to Manali in the south through the Rohtang Pass.
+Lahaul has three valleys from east to west, the Chandra Valley (locally known as Rangloi Valley) after the west-to-east flowing Chandra River, the Bhaga Valley (locally known as Ghar Valley) after the north-to-south flowing Bhaga River, and the Chandra-Bhaga Valley (locally known as Pattan Valley, and further on as Chenab Valley) west-to-east flowing Chandra-Bhaga River.
+The confluence of the Chandra and the Bhaga rivers is at Tandi, where is becomes Chandra-Bhaga River.
 The average elevation of Spiti is significantly greater than that of Lahaul.
 Lahaul receives much more rainfall than Spiti.